 - Melody: Melody refers to the string of notes that stands out amongst your other structural elements.
 Melody can stem through vocals as well as different instruments.

 Remember that with any composition, nothing has to be set in stone.
 Not all songs are structured in the same way or have all of the critical elements represented.
-That to be said, these guidelines can be helpful when you’re just starting.
+That said, these guidelines can be helpful when you’re just starting.
+They're all helpful songwriting tools and vocabulary you can use to communicate great lyric and melodic ideas with other musicians.

 2. Find Something To Start With

-Now that you understand the essential elements of a song, it’s time to get started.
+Now that you understand the essential elements of a song , it’s time to get started.
 The best way to get going is to first come up with one of the sonic elements and build from there.
 Do you have a melody in mind?
 Record it on voice memos.
 A sick bassline?
-Mark it in your DAW.
+Mark it in your DAW .
 A great beat?
 Record it and start riffing off of it.
+Finding inspiration should be a fluid, playful process.

 Most of the time, I prefer to start by creating a chord progression.
 This is often the easiest way for me to get inspired and start building something upon it.
 Learning basic music theory can be incredibly helpful in your journey as a musician.
 You can start by looking up common chord progressions online or even using a MIDI chord pack.